Mortimer333/Dito/documentation/INJECTABLES.md

 Pretty useful, isn't it?

 #### `@use`
-Okey, we can now pass HTML templates into children and differ between them but what about passing data into them from the child component?
-I would like for my template to show different number depending on what award the use has won!
+Okey, we can now pass HTML templates into children and differ between them.
+What about passing data from injected component into injected HTML templates?
+I would like for my template to show different number depending on what award the user has won!

 For that purpose we can use `@use` `conjoined action`.
 It will inject a variable `use` which will hold anything you will pass into the action's value.
-This variable is only available in all actions in the `injectable` scope.
+This variable is only available in all actions in the packed tag's scope.

 Have a look:
 ```html